 - needing to empty your bladder more frequently

-- inability to completely empty the bladder after going to the toilet
+- inability to completely empty your bladder when going to the toilet

 - recurrent urinary tract infections